Thurton Primary is an inclusive school, founded on Christian teachings, which serves the community.

-Thurton Primary School is not a diverse population either in the students and staff.
-In order to build the understanding of the school community because of this lack of diversity, it is essential that equality of opportunity is discussed and at the core of all the School’s activities.
+Thurton Primary School is not a diverse community and so it is essential that equality of opportunity and Christian values which promote inclusion are at the core of all the School’s activities.

-The School recognises the link between equality and quality and will not unfairly discriminate in the recruitment or general treatment of staff or students on the basis of any factor which is not relevant to academic achievement.
+Thurton Primary School will not unfairly discriminate in the recruitment or general treatment of staff or pupils on the basis of any factor which is not relevant to academic achievement.

 - communicating its commitment to equality and diversity to all members of the Thurton Primary School community;